I used to ride my bike a lot.

 There are seriously so many options in Melbourne, and with a bike share system in place, it’s easy to rent a bike and get on your way.
 Check out Melbourne’s bike routes on this Google Map or take a look at the various cycling tours you could do.

 Soaking up some sunlight, doing something active and getting some fresh air is usually my go-to approach in dealing with jetlag.
-Arriving as early as 7 am in Canada made that exercise a little tougher so we decided to rent some bikes and cycle around Vancouver for the day.
+Arriving as early as 7 am in Canada made that exercise a little tougher so in the past we’ve rented bikes and cycled around Vancouver for the day.

 Brilliant idea is all I can say, Vancouver is simply made for bike riding!